 Each student is required to carry adequate personal medical and hospitalization insurance.
-Students may wish to use the student insurance plan through the university, or use their own insurance.
-If a student has their own insurance and does not wish to use the NSU student plan, they must opt-out each academic year via an online process and provide proof of adequate health insurance covereage, or they will be automatically enrolled and charged for the student insurance plan.
+Students may wish to use the student insurance plan through the University, or use their own insurance.
+If a student has their own insurance and does not wish to use the NSU student plan, they must opt-out each academic year via an online process and provide proof of adequate health insurance coverage, or they will be automatically enrolled and charged for the student insurance plan.

 For more information, please visit nova.edu/studentinsurance

 The primary financial responsibility for the student's education rests with the student and his or her family, but economic circumstances for some families may make it necessary for the student to obtain assistance from other sources.

 For more information, please visit NSU's Office of Student Financial Assistance.